In this blog Jen shares her story of drinking and how she freed herself from alcohol.

 Even though there were zero signs of a drinking problem to the outside world.
 I wasn’t happy with the way I was living my life and I knew alcohol was contributing to that dissatisfaction in a big way.

-Playing on my mind was the fact that my grandfather died from chronic alcoholism in his 50s.
+Playing on my mind was the fact that my grandfather died from drinking in his 50s.
 I saw how quickly the amount I was drinking was escalating and I started to wonder, if I’m drinking this much now and don’t do anything about it, how much will I be drinking in my 40s, 50s, 60s?
 Will I even make it to my 60s?

 And despite trying ALL THE THINGS, I couldn’t seem to shake the mental health issues I was battling after the birth of my first son.
 The only thing I was yet to try, but was completely terrified to attempt, was giving up alcohol completely.